International Students in the Archdiocese of Los Angeles

 Upon admission, any student admitted to an elementary school or high school must be age appropriate to the grade in which he or she is enrolled.
 The student's age at entrance should allow him or her time to graduate from high school before the student's 20th birthday.
 Schools may not accept new high school seniors without approval from the Department of Catholic Schools.

-Schools may admit international students with a qualifying visa if they have been approved by the U.S. Department of Homeland Security (DHS) and the U.S. Immigration and Customs Enforcement (ICE).
+Schools may admit international students with a qualifying visa if they have been approved by the

-An international student must be accepted for admission to the school before it provides the parents/guardians with the Application for Form I-20.
+Application for Form I-20.
 When a student is accepted, the principal will obtain current I-20 forms directly from the Department of Catholic Schools.
-After the parents/guardians complete the I-20 application, the principal will send the I-20 forms to the Department of Catholic Schools for the signature of approved personnel.
+After the parents/guardians complete and sign the I-20 application, the principal will send the I-20 forms to the Department of Catholic Schools for processing.
+The Department of Catholic Schools requires payment of a processing fee, which includes a payment to DHS.
+See below for further information.

 All evidence that shows the scholastic ability and financial status on which admission is based should be on file at the school until the student's termination of studies has been reported by the Department of Catholic Schools to DHS and ICE.